Lynne Ramsay: 2020–present: Die My Love and upcoming work

-In November 2022, it was announced that Ramsay would be directing an adaptation of Ariana Harwicz’s novel Die, My Love, which will be produced by Martin Scorsese and Jennifer Lawrence through Excellent Cadaver.
-Lawrence will additionally star as a woman who is driven to insanity by her marriage and childbirth.
+In November 2022, it was announced that Ramsay would be directing an adaptation of Ariana Harwicz’s novel Die, My Love, which would be produced by Martin Scorsese and Jennifer Lawrence through Excellent Cadaver.
+Lawrence would additionally star as a woman who is driven to insanity by her marriage and childbirth.
 Ramsay said that Lawrence sent her a copy of the book, which is about postpartum depression and bipolar disorder, noting that the film itself would be funny, and that the movie would "probably" be her next film after the 2023 Hollywood strikes.
 The first draft of the screenplay was written by Irish playwright Enda Walsh.
 In July 2024, Robert Pattinson entered talks to join the film.
 In August 2024, cinematographer Seamus McGarvey spoke about reuniting with Ramsay on the film, including citing Repulsion (1965) and Rosemary's Baby (1968) as influences for the film.
 Later that month, LaKeith Stanfield, Sissy Spacek, and Nick Nolte joined the cast, during which the project began filming in Calgary.
 The film premiered at the 2025 Cannes Film Festival in competition for the Golden Palm, the festival's main prize.
-There it was picked up for a theatrical release by Mubi.
+While it didn't win, it received a six-minute standing ovation and was acquired by Mubi for $24 million, finally leading to her signing with Creative Artists Agency.
 Shortly after the premiere Ramsay spoke out against critics minimizing the film's central conflict under the diagnosis of postpartum depression.
+In a 2026 interview with The Gentlewoman, Ramsay voiced her wish to do a new cut of Die My Love after a rushed editing process due to domestic obligations, budgetary time constraints, and the passing of Ramsay's mother shortly before the premiere of the film.

 In 2024, Variety reported that Ramsay was writing yet another script with Townend, titled Hierarchies.
 No additional information about the scope of the project was released.
-In a May 2025 interview at Cannes Ramsay announced work on a vampire film starring Ezra Miller.
+In a May 2025 interview at Cannes, Ramsay announced work on a vampire film starring Ezra Miller.
 Miller later shared that they are co-writing the script for the movie.